 Yes.
 Results Physiotherapy is credentialed with nearly all major insurance companies, and manual physical therapy is a standard covered service.
 With the exception of our two clinics in the Austin, Texas area, if your insurance covers physical therapy (and nearly all plans do) it will cover your care at Results, whether you were referred by a physician or not.

 Your Results licensed physical therapist will meet with you to conduct a detailed medical history and orthopedic assessment.

 We’ll discuss your therapy goals, and you’ll receive a clear explanation of your condition and treatment plan, plus a personalized home exercise program.

-In addition, we will get aquainted with your insurance coverage, and contact your carrier to initiate reimbursement for your care plan.
+In addition, we will get acquainted with your insurance coverage, and contact your carrier to initiate reimbursement for your care plan.

-In most cases, you will not need to have an X-Ray or MRI before you begin physical therapy, but if we determine that your condition requires further orthapedic examination, we will refer you to an orthapedic specialist who will determine the wisest course of action.
-That may include an X-Ray, MRI or other treatment options.
+In most cases, you will not need to have an X-Ray or MRI before you begin physical therapy, but if we determine that your condition requires further orthopedic examination, we will refer you to an orthopedic specialist who will determine the wisest course of action.
+That may include an X-Ray, MRI, or other treatment options.